 Charities and thrift stores won’t take all furniture, so research accepted donations in advance to avoid headaches.
 The following tips can help make your furniture donation a success:

-• Call the thrift store before scheduling a pickup to confirm it will take the item.
-Otherwise, you may waste time getting an item to the curb that won’t get picked up.
+- Call the thrift store before scheduling a pickup to confirm they will accept the item.
+Otherwise, you may waste time moving furniture to the curb that won’t get picked up.

-• Coordinate with your neighbors to see if more than one house is interested in donation.
-Then, schedule one pickup time and save the pickup crew a trip.
+- Coordinate with your neighbors to see if someone is interested in the item you’re donating.
+Donating your item to someone directly can save the pickup crew a trip.

-• Many thrift stores have limited pickup windows, so you should schedule as soon as possible.
+- Many thrift stores have limited pickup windows, so it’s best to schedule as soon as possible.
 You may need to drop off the item if it’s too late in the day.

-• Mention any scratches, nicks, stains, or other defects and confirm that your item will be accepted.
+- Mention any scratches, nicks, stains, or other defects and confirm the thrift store will accept your item.
 Some thrift stores are strict about the condition and may refuse to pick up items with noticeable imperfections.

 Furniture Disposal

 Most charities will only accept gently used furniture.
 If your furniture isn’t in good condition, you may need to find another way to dispose of it.
-You can contact your regular garbage service to schedule an extra pickup, but it may cost money or limit the size and number of items you can dispose of.
+You can contact your regular garbage service to schedule an extra pickup.
+Note that this may incur an additional cost or limit the size and quantity of items you can dispose of.
 You can also enlist the services of a junk removal company to remove your unwanted furniture.

 1-800-GOT-JUNK?

 1-800-GOT-JUNK specializes in making your used furniture disappear and will take almost any item.
-You can schedule a pickup online; it may have availability for the same day.
-It has locations in most U.S. States, as well as Canada and Australia.
+You can schedule a pickup online, and the company may provide service on the same day.
+1-800-GOT-Junk has locations in most U.S. states, as well as Canada and Australia.

 LoadUp

-LoadUp takes cardboard, exercise equipment, and more.
+LoadUp will pick up and dispose of furniture, cardboard, exercise equipment, and more.
 You can book a pickup online, and LoadUp guarantees transparent pricing.
-It has served more than 360,000 customers across the United States, according to its website.
+The company has served more than 360,000 customers across the U.S., according to its website.

 College Hunks Hauling Junk & Moving

-Most people know College Hunks Hauling Junk & Moving as a moving company, but it also provides junk and furniture removal.
-The company has more than 200 locations across the United States and provides free online estimates.
-It offers both donation and junk removal, so you can knock both off your list by choosing College Hunks.
+Most people know College Hunks Hauling Junk & Moving as a moving company, but it also offers junk and furniture removal services.
+The company has over 200 locations across the U.S. and provides free online estimates.

 We asked three experts about the impact of furniture donations on low-income households and other ways to support people living in poverty.
-Read their insights and tips below.
+Read their insights below.

-How can getting low-cost furniture and household items help families maintain home stability and improve their well-being?
+How can donating low-cost furniture and household items help families in need?

 Furniture and household items constitute in-kind income.
 Families receiving in-kind donations are financially better off because, counterfactually, these recipients would have either kept their homes furniture-less or freed up money from an already thin budget to buy beds, sofas, couches, tables, chairs, and other necessities.
 The in-kind income equivalence could be geared toward meeting other household needs or put aside in savings.
 This is where the connection with household stability and well-being becomes obvious.